openhive-network/devportal/_nodeop/witness-node.md

 - macOS instructions are old and obsolete, feel free to contribute.
 - Windows build instructions do not exist yet.
 - The developers normally compile with gcc and clang.
 These compilers should be well-supported.
 - Community members occasionally attempt to compile the code with mingw, Intel and Microsoft compilers.
 These compilers may work, but the developers do not use them.
 Pull requests fixing warnings / errors from these compilers are accepted.

-### Configure witness node
+### Configure the witness node

-After building `hived`, witness or consensus node require `config.ini` file which could be auto generated on first run of `./hived`.
-You can start and stop node immediately which will create config.ini and all necessary files/folders, modify `config.ini` and start node again.
-Code repository reference for [example.config.ini](https://gitlab.syncad.com/hive/hive/-/blob/master/doc/example_config.ini).
+After building `hived`, the witness or consensus node requires a `config.ini` file and the directories `data-dir` and `shared-file-dir`. `config.ini` has various configuration settings for the node, `data-dir` is where the `block_log` file containing all blockchain history will be put, and `shared-file-dir` is where the file containing the blockchain state will be put.
+If you use an NVMe, you can keep `shared-file-dir` on disc, otherwise it is recommended to keep it in memory.

+These can be auto-generated on the first run of hived.
+Simply start and then immediately stop the node and this will generate the file and two directories.
+(Code repository reference for [example.config.ini](https://gitlab.syncad.com/hive/hive/-/blob/master/doc/example_config.ini).)

-Example of config for witness node:
+Example of config.ini for a witness node:

 ```
 #################################################################################